 If both of you are British or EU citizens you must give notice at least 28 days before the ceremony.
 This should be in the borough that each of you live in, and you do not need to attend the appointment together.

 If one or both of you is a non-European Economic Area (EEA) citizen, you must give notice at least 70 days before the ceremony.
-You can give notice at any designated office and must attend your appointment together.
+You need to give notice in the borough where you live.
+If you live in separate boroughs, you can both go to either borough and must attend your appointment together.

 If one or both of the couple is housebound or detained in prison, we can arrange to visit you.

 Who can give notice for marriage in Waltham Forest